MgenGlder/golang-notes/README.md

   ```
 - Goroutines - a lightweight thread managed by the Go runtime.
   - `go f(x, y, z)`
-    starts a new grouting running
+    starts a new goroutine running
     `f(x, y, z)`
   - The evaluation of `f`,`x`,`y`, and `z` happens in the current goroutine and the execution of `f` happens in the new coroutine.
   - Goroutines run in the same address space, so access to shared memory must be synchronized.
 The `sync` package provides useful primitives, although you won’t need them much in Go as there are other primitives.